sbelectronics/h8/h8-dram/README.md

   in a wait state.
 You have to be careful to not start the RD immediately after the WR has completed, or it may get lost.
 For this reason, I used a delay to insert about 20ns worth of deadtime before !RD or !WR can be asserted after an XACK.
 This prevents the lost-read-after-write syndrome.

+Current board was built using ADDR-0.16 PLD and BUS-0.16 PLD.